Ground Cover for Shade

 Sweet Woodruff

-Sweet Woodruff is a fast-spreading perennial with dainty white flowers.
-It thrives in deep shade and prefers moist soil.
-It’s known for its pleasant fragrance, which becomes more pronounced when the leaves are dried.
-This plant creates a lush carpet and is often used in woodland gardens.
+Sweet Woodruff is a fast-spreading perennial with dainty white flowers that thrives in deep shade.
+It prefers moist soil and creates a fragrant lush carpet — the scent becomes more pronounced when the leaves are dried.
+If you’re building a woodland garden, Sweet Woodruff is an almost essential component.

 Less Common, but Worth Considering